arith-geom/ag-comp-arith-geom/_members/paola-chilla.md

 googlescholar:
 researchgate:
 orcid:
-image: prof.svg
+photo: /assets/img/10.jpg
-description: >
+research_interests: >
-  Research interests in algebraic geometry, representation theory, and arithmetic geometry.
+  Research focuses on computational aspects of arithmetic geometry, particularly in the study of Galois representations and their applications.
 ---

-Paola Chilla is a PhD student in the research group "Computational Arithmetic Geometry" at the Interdisciplinary Center for Scientific Computing (IWR) in Heidelberg.

-**Research Interests:**
-Paola's research focuses on computational aspects of arithmetic geometry, particularly in the study of Galois representations and their applications.
-She works on developing algorithms and computational tools for arithmetic geometry research.
+Paola Chilla is a PhD student in the AG Computational Arithmetic Geometry group.
+Her research focuses on computational aspects of arithmetic geometry, particularly in the study of Galois representations and their applications.

+## Research Areas

+- **Computational Arithmetic Geometry**: Algorithmic aspects of arithmetic geometry
+- **Galois Representations**: Computational study of Galois representations
+- **Modular Forms**: Computational aspects of modular forms and their applications
+- **Number Theory**: Algorithmic number theory and its applications

+## Current Research

+- Computational methods for studying Galois representations
+- Algorithmic aspects of modular forms
+- Applications of computational arithmetic geometry
+- Implementation of algorithms for number theory problems

+## Education

+Paola is pursuing her PhD in Mathematics at the University of Heidelberg, focusing on computational aspects of arithmetic geometry.